shettysach/Loxi/README.md

 print fib; // [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987]
 ```

-You can use the [WASM playground](https://shettysach.github.io/Loxi/) hosted on Github pages.
-(Currently does not support lists)

 > [!NOTE]
 > - You can use the Odin compiler's `-o:speed` flag for better performance.